 Worksheets and multiple-choice tests

 Students in traditional social studies classrooms act primarily as record keepers.
 They write down information, memorize it, and then recall it on a quiz or test.
 It’s good training for Final Jeopardy! but has little real-world value in the age of search engines.
-Of course, developing deep background knowledge is important, but that kind of knowledge isn’t built through record-keeping (for confirmation of this, just try to remember the battles and dates from your social studies classes!).
+Of course, developing deep background knowledge is important, but that kind of knowledge isn’t built through rote memorization (for confirmation of this, just try to remember the battles and dates from your social studies classes!).

 Check out the short video below describing a third-grade inquiry-based unit to see what this looks like in action.
 For examples of the complex questions used in social studies inquiry, look at the examples used in Inquiry Journeys, inquirED's elementary social studies curriculum.

-From Single to Varied Sources
+Inquiry Moves from Single to Varied Sources

 Combatting Bias and Lack of Representation: When you rely on one source of information, it also means you are listening to one voice and seeing one perspective.
 In this scenario, individual bias is inevitable.
 Single sources have also typically excluded the voices and perspectives of historically marginalized groups, so their use can also continue harmful and discriminatory narratives.
 Inquiry-based social studies uses a variety of sources that offer multiple perspectives and integrate the voices of historically marginalized groups.